 Many players forget to avail themselves of this handy tool.

-If you’re not sure how to use these or why a bridge stick would be helpful, read this post.
+If you’re not sure how to use these, or even why a bridge stick would be helpful, read this post.

 When learning new shots and how to play certain games, it helps to have a basic understanding of pool table terminology.